PlanterApp/planter_docs/content/en/docs/1_getting-started/3_frost-dates/index.md

 {{< screenshot Menu-bar-settings.jpg "Screenshot of the Settings menu option" >}}<br /><br />
 2. Select **Weather Station**<br /><br />
 {{< screenshot Weather-station.jpg "Screenshot of the Weather Station option in Settings" >}}<br /><br />
-3. If prompted, allow Planter to access your location to set your frost dates
+3. If prompted, allow Planter to access your location to set your frost dates automatically

 #### Manually select frost dates